TIBCOSoftware/snappydata/docs/sql_reference.md

 ## SQL Reference Guide

-This section provides a complete description of the Structured Query Language (SQL) used to manage information in SnappyData.
-It includes syntax, usage, keywords, and examples of the SQL statements used on SnappyData.
+This section provides a complete description of the Structured Query Language (SQL) used to manage information in TIBCO ComputeDB.
+It includes syntax, usage, keywords, and examples of the SQL statements used on TIBCO ComputeDB.

 The following topics are covered in this section: